Back to Forests

-You don’t have to believe in God to have faith.
+You do not have to believe in God to have faith.

 Every time you cross the street…